ipfs-inactive/blog/content/post/102-gossipsub-reports.md

 It was a great experience to work with Least Authority throughout multiple fruitful discussions, LA identified multiple findings which then got mitigated by the Gossipsub team and reviewed again by LA.

 Least Authority produced a report detailing all of the tests they have carried out.
-You can consult the [final report here](https://gateway.ipfs.io/ipfs/QmWR376YyuyLewZDzaTHXGZr7quL5LB13HRFnNdSJ3CyXu/Least%20Authority%20-%20Gossipsub%20v1.1%20Final%20Audit%20Report%20%28v2%29.pdf)
+You can consult the [final report here](https://gateway.ipfs.io/ipfs/QmWR376YyuyLewZDzaTHXGZr7quL5LB13HRFnNdSJ3CyXu/Least%20Authority%20-%20Gossipsub%20v1.1%20Final%20Audit%20Report%20%28v2%29.pdf).
+You can also read Least Authority's report announcement post at [their own blog](https://leastauthority.com/blog/audit-of-gossipsub-v1-1-for-protocol-labs).

 ## 📜 Gossipsub Paper